-I always struggle to get quinoa to cook just right.
-When I cook it on my stove top, I never seem to get the grain to water ratio just right and the quinoa is either undercooked or I get mushy quinao that is overdone.
+I used to struggle to get quinoa to cook just right.
+When I cooked it on my stove top, I never seemed to get the grain to water ratio just right and the quinoa was either undercooked or I got mushy quinoa that was overdone.

-Fortunately, Instant Pot quinoa comes out perfect every single time I make it.
+Fortunately, Instant Pot quinoa comes out perfect and is a fool-proof method for the fluffiest quinoa every single time I make it.
 Plus it's so easy to prepare so that means I'm more likely to regularly make it.
 I can easily swap fluffy quinoa into my favorite rice or pasta recipes so I can serve my family something that tastes delicious and is good for them as a main course or perfect side dish.

 The best part about making quinoa this way is that you can prep in advance and have it ready to go in the fridge.
 This way it's even easier to make your favorite quinoa recipe.

 Quinoa is usually labeled on its packaging as a whole grain but it is actually the seed of the South American Chenopodium quinoa plant.
 This flavorful seed is considered one of the world's healthiest foods.

 There are over 3000 varieties of quinoa with the white, red and black varieties being the most common.
 Quinoa can be used as a white rice or pasta substitute, rolled into flour and ground into flakes.
 It is as versatile as it is good for you.